ajh/ajh.github.io/_posts/2013-10-16-my_vim_maps.md

 **Control keys** are not so good because vim defines a lot of them and the namespace is very crowed.
 Also, some have meaning for terminals like `<C-S>` to suspend.
-My research found that only the following are save to use in normal mode:
+My research found that only the following are safe to use in normal mode:

     h, i, j, m, n, p, k.